Wigston: Museum

-There is a Framework Knitting Museum here, as it was an important occupation in this area from the 17th to 19th centuries.
-Hosiery manufacture continued to be an important industry in the town after the decline of hand process of framework knitting with manufacturing firms such as Two Steeples, George Deacon and sons, Wigston Co-Operative Hosiers, A H Broughton and William Holmes.
+There is a Framework Knitting Museum, as it was an important occupation in this area from the 17th to 19th centuries.
+Hosiery manufacture continued to be an important industry in the town after the decline of hand process of framework knitting with manufacturing firms such as Two Steeples, George Deacon and sons, Wigston Co-Operative Hosiers, A. H. Broughton and William Holmes.
 In neighbouring South Wigston Henry Bates was the leading hosiery manufacturer.